 But give credit where it is due, they have recently invested large amounts of money in developing new and stylish apartment blocks making it more sophisticated like its sister resorts, Courchevel and Meribel.

-It is also one of the first resorts to install WiFi on the slopes, with WiFi access in 18 ski lift stations and now to be the first resort with FIBRE OPTIC!
-This will make connecting to the mountain a lot quicker.
-Click here to understand more about Val Thornes
+It is also one of the first resorts to install WiFi on the slopes, with WiFi access in 18 ski lift stations and it was the first resort with FIBRE OPTIC!
+Making connecting on the mountain a lot quicker, though the views are far better outside than on your phone.
+Click here to understand more about Val Thorens.

 Val Thorens is not only the highest resort in the giant Trois Vallées ski area (including Courchevel and Méribel), but the highest in Europe!

-It’s high altitude offers November to May snow, so if you are a bit worried about snow conditions then this is the place to be this season… saying that it’s only September and it is already snowing there in the video below!
-See more on our Facebook Page
+The high altitude slopes offer November to May snow, so if you are a bit worried about snow conditions then this is the place to be this season… There’s already a thick base of snow and the resort doesn’t open until 23rd November this year!
+(2019-20).

 List of 10 ski lift stations equipped with free Wi-Fi:

 - La Cime de Caron Cable Car

 - Rosaël Chair Lift (little extra: you can also connect from the Chinal Donat Chalet terrace)